 Inside Local Newsrooms

-We currently have corps members placed in Illinois, Georgia, Kentucky, Mississippi, New Mexico, Pennsylvania, Texas, and West Virginia.
+Today, 61 corps members are in newsrooms in 28 states and Puerto Rico.
 Each is filling a critical gap in local coverage.

 As a Report for America corps member, our journalists are also committed to starting or working with existing service projects.
 All projects are focused on youth-created media, helping to inspire a new generation of journalists.
 For instance, Obed Manuel has returned to his alma mater in Dallas, TX to revive the school newspaper and serve as a newsroom mentor.
 Samantha Max is teaching audio and journalism skills to students from the technical school in Macon, GA with the aim of producing a podcast inspired by WYPR’s Out of the Blocks.
 Eric Shelton is leading a bi-weekly photojournalism workshop within an after-school program for at-risk teens with the aim of an end-of-year community exhibit and a teen-run Instagram account.
 Based in the Delta, Alexandra Watts has partnered with the Greenville Renaissance Scholars to teach journalism skills and storytelling techniques to middle school students who will be producing a community-focused documentary.
 Through these projects, the corps members engage directly with the public in a way that makes journalism more transparent.